 Microbiologist jobs study microbes, including bacteria, viruses, fungi, algae and protozoa.
-Microbiologist jobs focus on their ecology, their survival strategies, how they affect us and how we can exploit them.
+They focus on their ecology, their survival strategies, how they affect us and how we can exploit them.

-Microbiologist jobs responsibility for data handling/analysis procedures will be required.
-Quality control is an important aspect of the job.
+Microbiologists have a responsibility for data handling/analysis procedures and quality control is an important aspect of the job.

 Microbiologist jobs are employed in academic research; healthcare and industry, including pharmaceuticals, food, biotechnology and agriculture.